-Around cycle day 14 each month, a mature egg bursts through its follicle and travels into the adjoining fallopian tube.
+Around the 14th day of your cycle each month, a mature egg bursts through its follicle and travels into the adjoining fallopian tube.

 This process is called ovulation, and it’s a critical part of reproduction.
 Not every woman will feel ovulation.
 Though the sensation isn’t necessarily cause for alarm, you shouldn’t ignore ovulation pain.

 Here’s what you need to know.

 Ovulation pain is also called mittelschmerz.
 In German, this means “middle pain.”
 In most cases, the discomfort is brief and harmless.

 You may notice one-sided pain for a few minutes or even a couple hours on your day of suspected ovulation.